comprido96/LetsDAT-Otc-Swap/README.md

 # LetsDAT OTC Swap Program

 Otc Swap program written using the Anchor framework.
-A user can interact with this program to swap zBTC (Zeus-BTC) for sBTC (Synthetic BTC).
+A user can interact with this program to swap zBTC (Zeus-BTC) for sBTC (Stable BTC).
-The swap price is computed via a Pyth oracle tracking the 1000SMA BTC index, combined with additional regularization terms.
+The sBTC price is computed via a Pyth oracle tracking the 1000SMA BTC index, combined with additional regularization terms.

 There are two primary swap functionalities: